 - Where: Rabindra Sadan-Nandan campus, Kolkata.
 Kala Academy, Goa.

 04 of 22

-SulaFest celebrates its 10th edition this year!
-Expect an eclectic mix of music, wine, drinks, food, fashion and shopping.
-There will 120 artists performing across three stages, over three days.
+SulaFest celebrates its 11th edition this year!
+Expect an eclectic mix of music, wine, food, fashion and shopping.
+There will be more than 100 artists performing across three stages.
 Fancy camping out among the grape vines?
 Let's Camp Out is erecting a special tent city for festival goers, not far from the amphitheater.
 Book tickets online here.